hiltmon/hiltmon.github.io/content/blog/from-tool-maker-to-tool-user/index.md

 We still need the tool-makers, the ones who create the platforms, languages, libraries and IDE's.
 But the majority of us have lost that skill if we ever had it.
 The point is that *using* these tools, the products we tool-users create are better, faster, more reliable, easier to extend than ever before and we produce them so much quicker.

 And because we *use* these tools, we can do a lot more every day and create a lot more products.
 Just look at the scope of work and the numbers above.
 Back then we worked on a single component of a single product for weeks at a time.
 Now, we work on a portfolio of products simultaneously.

 Back then, as tool-makers the work we do now was not possible.
 Now as tool-users, it is what we do all the time.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute

 [PLANE]:	http://en.wikipedia.org/wiki/Plane_(tool)
 [CPGM]:	http://en.wikipedia.org/wiki/C_(programming_language)